 Introducing part-time working or job-sharing can sometimes be a feasible way of reducing costs.
 The incentive of improved work-life balance may mean some employees would welcome the opportunity to enter into such arrangements.
 If so, the employer should seek their consent and the details of the new working regime should be clearly set out in writing.

 Another cost-saving option may be to encourage employees to work flexibly or remotely, for example at home.
+This could be full-time homeworking, or hybrid working where employees only attend the office for part of each week.
+Agreements to allow employees to work from home could also include asking them to agree to a lower salary in recognition of the fact they may be able to live in a cheaper area or avoid commuting costs.
 Similar issues arise here as in relation to other changes to terms and conditions (see above).
 Where employees’ consent is not forthcoming, the employer can seek to rely on any flexibility clauses in the contract or consider terminating and re-engaging on new terms as a final resort.

 Practical issues to consider include: monitoring and recording core hours; access to IT systems and equipment; and health and safety.

 Where employers are considering redundancies, or alternatives such as lay-offs or salary reductions), they should assess whether this has any effect on the immigration status of any of the employees affected.
-Any of them who holds a Tier 2 or 5 visa will have reporting requirements that are likely to be triggered, which may then have knock-on implications for whether they can keep their visa or not.
+Any of them who holds a sponsored visa will have reporting requirements that are likely to be triggered, which may then have knock-on implications for whether they can keep their visa or not.
 Lewis Silkin’s dedicated immigration team can assist you in navigating this part of the process.